virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 ![SuccessText](/img/SuccessText.jpg)

-- `href` *[optional]* - external link that is opened in a new browser tab; is considered only if the *settings* field is absent.
-In this case *action* will not be executed.
+- `href` *[optional]* - external link that is opened in a new browser tab; is executed only if the `settings` field is absent.
+In case of `href` execution, `action` will not be carried out.
-- `settings` - custom form ID.
-The default is *"main"*.
-For more details see [*custom settings*](/creating-templates/user-input-parameters/#custom-settings) section.

-Another sample with additional configurations: the next parameters can be enabled only if the `settings` field is present:
+Another sample with additional configurations: the next parameters can be enabled only if the [`settings` field](/creating-templates/user-input-parameters/#custom-settings) is present:
 ```
 {
   "jpsType": "update",